 It’s likely that you’ll be fairly restricted when it comes to storage space in both common and personal areas.
 After all, there’s only so much room you’re going to get no matter how big the fridge is.
 Generally, most shared accommodation will be furnished so that everyone gets a cupboard and fridge shelf, so keep that in mind when packing the essentials.

 Thankfully, there is nothing a quick shop can’t solve.
 Invest in some storage containers if you have space under your bed, and really make the room your own with some decorations.
 No matter how much room you have, remember that it’s all yours to play with and you can use this opportunity to declutter.
 You’d be surprised how effectively you can prioritise your belongs when everything has to earn its space.

 Are Common Areas Secure?

 You’ll be happy to know that your own room will come with a lock, and flats in student halls all come with their own separate locks or key-codes these days.
 However, be mindful that you’ll be living with a lot of people so it’s always better to be on the safe side.

 Remember that it’s not just the people you live with who have access to these areas, but also anyone they choose to invite around too.
 Avoid leaving expensive items, or ones with sentimental value, in common spaces if they’re not something you would be fine with losing or finding damaged.

 What Can I Expect From Living at Uninest?

 All of our locations provide comfortable and safe places for students to live, with modern design and all the 21st-century conveniences today’s student needs.

-Because we like to spoil you, we’ve included utility bills and contents insurance in your room fee, we’ve added a desk and built-in under-bed storage in each room, and all of our kitchens come with a toaster and kettle included.
+Because we like to spoil you, we’ve included utility bills in your room fee, we’ve added a desk and built-in under-bed storage in each room, and all of our kitchens come with a toaster and kettle included.